ocelot-cloud/docs/content/docs/overview/apps.md

 ### Ocelot-Cloud

+Ocelot-Cloud only takes care of the system administration.
 The actual day-to-day functionality like chat or data cloud comes from the installed apps.
-Ocelot-Cloud takes care of the system administration in the background.
-Once an app is installed, Ocelot-Cloud takes care of:

-* network configuration
-* certificate management
-* updates
-* backups
-* centralized user and access management
-* user and network traffic monitoring
-* centralized collection and visualization of metrics and logs
-* sending notifications based on collected data

 ### App Store